Ask any seasoned backpacker and they’ll tell you that an external frame backpack is the way to go if you have a way to go.

 The padding on the shoulder strap and belt keep it comfortable.
 And, the venting on the back keeps kids cool.
 The suspension components are covered with Lycra for comfort.

-Given the age group this external frame backpack, you get plenty of storage.
+Given the target age group for this external frame backpack, you get plenty of storage.
 It carries a good 2050 cubic inches (34 liters) of gear.
 And, it’s very functional and user-friendly.

 There are 6 pockets, including a zippered pocket on the top lid and a couple of stretch pockets.